mountaineerbr/shellChatGPT/man/README.md

 Bash bracketed paste is enabled, meaning multiline input may be pasted or typed, even without setting `options -uU` (*v25.2+*).

-Language model **SKILLS** can activated, with specific prompts, see
+Language model **SKILLS** can be activated with specific prompts, see
 <https://platform.openai.com/examples>.

 ### 2. Chat Mode